-From Asia Yarnell reported to Connecticut at her commissioning, and sailed around the world with the Great White (Fleet Next, duty at the Newport Torpedo Station, on CINOLANT's staff, and at the Naval War College occupied him until World War I, when he served at Gibraltar and London.
-Yarnell then rotated 'between sea and Shore duty until ordered to Saratoga September 1927, as prospective commanding officer.
-He served as captain of the carrier from her commissioning until 17 August 1928, when he was appointed Chief of the Bureau of Engineering as Rear Admiral.
+From Asia Yarnell reported to Connecticut at her commissioning, and sailed around the world with the Great White Fleet.
+Next, duty at the Newport Torpedo Station, on CINCLANT's staff, and at the Naval War College occupied him until World War I, when he served at Gibraltar and London.
+Yarnell then rotated between sea and Shore duty until ordered to Saratoga (CV-3) September 1927, as prospective commanding officer.
+He served as captain of that carrier from her commissioning until 17 August 1928, when he was appointed Chief of the Bureau of Engineering as Rear Admiral.

-After 3 years service, Admiral Yarnell was transferred to the Retired List; but, 1 November 1941, as war loomed in the Bast he was recalled to the office of the Secretary of the Navy as Special Adviser to the Chinese Military Mission.
+Admiral Yarnell was transferred to the Retired List, but, 1 November 1941, as war loomed in the East he was recalled to the office of Secretary of the Navy Frank Knox as Special Adviser to the Chinese Military Mission.

-Harry E. Yarnell was launched 9 December 1961 by the Bath Iron Works, Bath, Maine; sponsored by Mrs. PhilipYarnell, wife of the late Admiral Tarnell; and commissioned 2 February 1963 at the Boston Naval Shipyard, Captain Charles E. Nelson in command.
+Harry E. Yarnell (DLG-17) was launched on 9 December 1961 at Bath, Maine, by the Bath Iron Works; sponsored by Mrs. PhilipYarnell, wife of the late Admiral Yarnell's son; and commissioned on 2 February 1963 at the Boston [Mass.]
+Naval Shipyard, Capt.
+Charles E. Nelson in command.

-Second of the "double-end," Leahy-class guided-missile frigates to join America's sea-going arsenal, Harry E. Yarnell is equipped with Terrier surface-to-air missile launching tubes both fore and aft and ASROC anti-submarine missiles as well as more conventional torpedo tubes and guns.
+Second of the "double-end," Leahy-class guided-missile frigates, Harry E. Yarnell was equipped with Terrier surface-to-air missile launching tubes both fore and aft and ASROC anti-submarine missiles as well as more conventional torpedo tubes and guns.
 Before taking her place in America's powerful deterrent force, the new ship was fitted out at Boston and received a grim reminder that even in peacetime the sea can be a powerful enemy.
 As she was out on trials, Harry E. Yarnell was diverted 10 April 1963 to search for Thresher, the nuclear submarine later found on the bottom some 8,000 feet down.
 Quartering the area where the sub was last reported, the guided missile frigate found an oil slick and some debris but could not contact the lost submarine.

 Harry E. Yarnell continued operating in the Virginia Capes area and the Caribbean until departing Norfolk 8 September 1964 for her first Atlantic crossing.
 NATO ASW exercises en route took the guided missile frigate far north, and she crossed the Arctic circle on the 21st.
 She visited Amsterdam en route to the Mediterranean, where she remained until returning to Norfolk in February 1965.